Stomach Cancer Statistics

 Did you know…

-…that the 5-year survival rate for Stage IV stomach cancer patients is only 4% and the overall 5-year survival rate is about 28%?
+…that the 5-year survival rate for Stage IV stomach cancer patients is only 4% and the overall 5-year survival rate is 29.3%?

-…that the National Cancer Institute invested only $12.4 million to fund stomach cancer research in 2013, while it is estimated that $1.8 billion will be spent on the care of stomach cancer patients in the United States in 2014?
+…that the National Cancer Institute invested only $11.2 million to fund stomach cancer research in 2013, while it is estimated that $1.8 billion will be spent on the care of stomach cancer patients in the United States in 2014?

-…that stomach cancer received the least amount of NCI research dollars in 2008 when compared to all other cancers?
+…that stomach cancer received the least amount of NCI research dollars in 2013 when compared to research for other types of cancer?

 Learn more about stomach cancer and know your risks.

 - 2.)
 National Cancer Institute: SEER Stat Fact Sheets